MisterMartin/MCB_T4.1/README.md

 #**VERSION**
-This is a revision of Alex St Clair's MCB Code to run on the new RACHuTS MonDo Board.
+This is a revision of Alex St Clair's MCB Code to run on the new RACHuTS MonDo Board updated for using Teensy 4.1 microcontrollers.
 Functionality is identical with a small fix to the docking logic.
 This code expectst the Technosoft Controllers to be flashed with RACHuTS_V6_EmCamVariable_MonDo code.

 # MCB